Alexander Mattison Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- Against the Packers, Mattison's 17.6 rushing yards per game over his five career matchups are 5.9 fewer than his over/under in Sunday's game.
+- Mattison has averaged 17.6 rushing yards per game in his five career matchups against the Packers, 5.9 fewer yards than his over/under in Sunday's game.

-- The Packers have the NFL's 18th-ranked defense against the run, surrendering 115.3 yards per game.
+- In terms of defending against the run, the Packers are 18th in the NFL, giving up 115.3 yards per game.

-- This season the Packers are ranked seventh in the league in rushing touchdowns allowed (12).
+- This year the Packers are ranked seventh in the NFL in rushing touchdowns conceded (12).

 Recent Performances

-- In last week's matchup against the Rams, Mattison ran the ball 13 times for 41 yards and scored one touchdown.
+- In last week's matchup against the Rams, Mattison carried the ball 13 times for 41 yards and scored one touchdown.

 Mattison's Minnesota Teammates